status-im/nim-toml-serialization/README.md

 family and provides several operation modes:

   - Decode into Nim data types without any intermediate steps using only a **subset** of TOML.
-  - Decode into Nim data types mixed with `TomlValue` to parse any valid TOML value.
+  - Decode into Nim data types mixed with `TomlValueRef` to parse any valid TOML value.
-  - Decode into `TomlValue` from any valid TOML.
+  - Decode into `TomlValueRef` from any valid TOML.
   - Encode Nim data types into a **subset** of TOML.
-  - Encode `TomlValue` into full spec TOML.
+  - Encode `TomlValueRef` into full spec TOML.
   - Both encoder and decoder support `keyed` mode.

-## Spec Compliance
+## Spec compliance
 nim-toml-serialization implements [1.0.0-rc1](https://github.com/toml-lang/toml/releases/tag/v1.0.0-rc.1)
 TOML spec and pass these test suites: